Detecting Vulnerabilities¶

 -

-Passive detection identifies vulnerabilities by analyzing real traffic, including both requests and responses.
+Passive detection: identifies vulnerabilities by analyzing real traffic, including both requests and responses.
 This can happen during a security incident, where a real flaw is exploited, or when requests show signs of vulnerabilities, like compromised JWTs, without direct flaw exploitation.

 -

-Active threat verification: lets you turn attackers into penetration testers and discover possible security issues from their activity as they probe your apps/APIs for vulnerabilities.
+Threat Replay Testing: lets you turn attackers into penetration testers and discover possible security issues from their activity as they probe your apps/APIs for vulnerabilities.
 This module finds possible vulnerabilities by probing application endpoints using real attack data from the traffic.
 By default this method is disabled.

 -